Top finance teams are closing their books 5x faster with AI—Are you?

 Until a few years back, spreadsheets were a common way to keep track of journal entries.
 If we go further down the time, physical journals and ledgers were used for effective bookkeeping.
 Although these methods could still be employed today, their propensity for errors impacts financial information integrity.
 Hence, the easiest and most effective way to keep track of journal entries is by using modern accounting software such as HighRadius Financial Close Software, which offers features such as Close Progress Dashboards, enabling organizations to track close processes with a customizable dashboard to track the metrics important to your organization and achieve 40% close productivity improvement.

-How HighRadius Can Help with Journal Entry Automation
+How Can HighRadius Help with Journal Entry Automation?

 The HighRadius Record to Report solution improves accounting by introducing automation to the forefront, dramatically increasing efficiency and accuracy.
-HighRadius’ no-code platform with an Excel-like interface, LiveCube automates data extraction with customizable templates and is capable of handling millions of records.
-It enables enterprises to achieve 50% reduction in manual operations by automating processes such as data retrieval from multiple sources and grouping certain transactions to simplify journal entry posting.
+HighRadius’ no-code platform with an Excel-like interface, LiveCube, automates data extraction with customizable templates and is capable of handling millions of records.
+It enables enterprises to achieve a 50% reduction in manual operations by automating processes such as data retrieval from multiple sources and grouping certain transactions to simplify journal entry posting.

 LiveCube further allows users to do a one time set up automation for journal entry postings.
 HighRadius’ Journal Entry Management facilitates auto posting of entries of different formats to any ERP system or any other system of records, all the while ensuring compliance with industry standards.
 Journal Entries can also be customized based on individual system records.
 Integrating this with LiveCube can enable manual preparation of Journal Entries using templates where all company data is auto-populated.

 Journal Entry Management impacts the financial close process, allowing firms to achieve 30% reduction in days to close.
 This function provides automated posting alternatives, which considerably speeds up the total closing process while maintaining accuracy.
-Close checklists and audit trail features provide a clear view of tasks that need to be completed and all the changes made to a task to maintain integrity of the close process, ensuring audit and compliance readiness.The Maker Checker Workflow adds to the efficiency of the financial close process by segregation responsibilities and enabling the monitoring of priority tasks.
+Close checklists and audit trail features provide a clear view of tasks that need to be completed and all the changes made to a task to maintain integrity of the close process, ensuring audit and compliance readiness.
+The Maker Checker Workflow adds to the efficiency of the financial close process by segregation responsibilities and enabling the monitoring of priority tasks.

 Account Reconciliation